dribdat/coop/org.md

 ### Präsident - President

+This is a floating role, allocated on a sociocratic basis.

 ### Vize-Präsidentin - Vice President

+This is a floating role, allocated on a sociocratic basis.

 ### Sekretär - Secretary

+The Secretary will be appointed for at least 1 year by the President and Vice President.

 ## C. Ethikrat - Ethics Board

 ### Vorsitz - Chair

+TBD

 ### Stellvertretung - Deputy

+TBD

 ### Mitglieder - Members

+TBD

 ## E. Arbeitsgruppen - Working Groups

+TBD